adielmtz/str/README.md

 # StrBuilder

 A string builder library for C.

 ## TODO:

+- [x] Allow StrBuilder to be allocated on the stack.
 - [x] Allow custom memory allocators (malloc, realloc, free).
 - [x] to_uppercase & to_lowercase functions.
 - [ ] substr function.
 - [ ] replace_str function.

 ## Reference counting

 This branch is experimenting with memory allocation & management using reference counting.
 Suppose you have an StrBuilder object which contains a string about a movie.
 Now, you want to extract the movie's title (substring).
 Normally the API would allocate more memory and then copy the substring over:

 ```text
 == Without reference counting ==